 How to plant

 Most dahlias need to be staked to avoid falling over at maturity.
-Best practice is placing the stake prior to planting to avoid damaging the tuber and roots system.
+Best practice is placing the stake prior to planting to avoid damaging the roots.
 Tomato cages can also be a simple approach to staking.

-Plant the tuber according to the package directions with the “eye” on the tuber facing up.
+Plant according to the package directions with the “eye” on the tuber facing up.
 The eye is the point on the shoulder, or crown, of the tuber from which the plant grows.

 If you are buying potted plant dahlias, simply transplant into a prepared garden bed or decorative containers.